SEI-SEA-1-25/Python-Geocoder/part2.md

 Capilano Suspension Bridge is located at (49.3429, -123.1149)
 ```

-**Hint:** We're following the pattern in the `geonames` example in the [docs](https://geocoder.readthedocs.io/results.html), but replacing `geonames` with `arcgis`.

----

-## Problem 2: Heather Weather
+## Part 2: Heather Weather

-### Skill you're practicing: Calling an API.

 Cody is satisfied by geolocating his landmarks, but Heather wants to take it one step further and get the current weather at each location.
 Help Heather with some code that calls an API to get current weather based on the latitude-longitude coordinates you already have.
 Take Cody's code from Problem 1 and add an API call to [OpenWeather](https://home.openweathermap.org/users/sign_up).

-Note: You will need to register an email address to get an API key, but it is free to use.
+> Note: You will need to register an email address to get an API key, but it is free to use.

 #### Directions for OpenWeather API

-When you first log in to the OpenWeather API site, you will see a link to your API keys (currently in the navbar at the top).
-Make a _new_ file called `secrets.py` with a variable called API_KEY that holds that API key.
-Nothing else needs to be in the file to let us import it.
+When you first log in to the OpenWeather API site, you will need to access your API keys through the link in the Navbar.

-(Although this API key is very low security risk, it's still a good idea to add the `secrets.py` file to your `.gitignore` if it's not there already.)

 Now find the API Docs.
 (Currently the API link in the very top navbar will bring you to their many APIs.
 You want the "API doc" link for "Current Weather Data".)
 Hunt down the endpoint URL for getting a result from latitude and longitude.
 We'll need that later.

-Back to our `solution.py` program!
-We'll need to `import` two things:

-- We'll be using the [requests module](http://docs.python-requests.org/en/master/api/#module-requests) to call the OpenWeather API.
-Make sure to `import requests` at the top of your program.
-You don't need to `pip install` it--it's built in to Python.
+- We'll be using the [requests module](http://docs.python-requests.org/en/master/api/#module-requests) to call the OpenWeather API at the "Current Weather" endpoint using our API key.

-- We'll also need to `import` our `API_KEY` variable from `secrets.py`.
-We can import from it just as if it were a library.
-Do a little research on how to pull in that variable, and try to find a solution that specifies _which_ variable we want to import, rather than pulling everything from the file in.
-(We only have one thing in the file, but this is just good practice.)
+> (Although this API key is very low security risk, it's still a good idea to add our secret keys to an `.env` file, and to also add `.env` to the `.gitignore` if it's not there already.)

+> Look into the `python-dotenv` [pip package](https://pypi.org/project/python-dotenv/) if you're interested in learning more!

 #### Starter Code